pwr-Solaar/Solaar/docs/devices.md

 # Supported devices and receivers

-These tables list Logitech receivers and devices and to what degree their features are supported by Solaar.
-The information in these tables is incomplete, based on what devices users have been able to test Solaar with.
+These tables provide a partial list of supported Logitech receivers and devices and to what degree their features are supported by Solaar.
+The information in these tables is based on what devices users have been able to test Solaar with.

 The HID++ column specifies the device's HID++ version.
 Some devices report version 4.5, but that is the same as version 2.0 as listed here.